Xiahou Yang Suanjing

-Xiahou Yang Suanjing (Xiahou Yang's Mathematical Manual) is a mathematical treatise attributed to the fifth century CE Chinese mathematician Xiahou Yang (also known as Hsiahou Yang).
+Xiahou Yang Suanjing (Xiahou Yang's Mathematical Manual) is a mathematical treatise attributed to the fifth century CE Chinese mathematician Xiahou Yang.
 However, some historians are of the opinion that Xiahou Yang Suanjing was not written by Xiahou Yang.
 It is one of the books in The Ten Computational Canons, a collection of mathematical texts assembled by Li Chunfeng and used as the official mathematical for the imperial examinations.

 Though little is known about the period of the author, there is some evidence which more or less conclusively establishes the date of the work.
 These suggest 468 CE as the latest possible date for the work to be written and 425 CE as the earliest date.